 To put on the patch, open the pouch by tearing along the top and side, then peel the foil open to make it flat.
 Take the patch and plastic layer off the foil and peel half of the clear layer of plastic away from the patch.

 Try not to touch the sticky part with your fingers, and place that sticky half on your belly, upper outer arm, buttocks (butt cheeks), or back.
 Remove the other half of the plastic and press the whole patch to your skin.
 Hold it in place with the palm of your hand for 10 seconds.

 Always put the patch on clean, dry skin, and don’t use lotion, oils powder, or makeup on the skin where you put your patch — they could keep the patch from sticking.
-Check your patch every day to make sure it’s sticking and in place.
+The patch is made to stay in place while swimming, sweating, or in a jacuzzi, bathtub, or sauna.
+Check your patch every day to make sure it is sticking.